 Wheels Of Time was issued in 2005 through Belgium's Mausoleum Records.
 Knüppel had been taught by former Kreator guitarist Frank Blacksmith.
+Singer Tony Taylor came and went between 2006 and 2007.
 The band left Mausoleum Records and signed with Dr. Music instead in the middle of 2008.
 The group's new album, Forces Remain, was out soon thereafter featuring a completely revamped line-up leaving only drummer Klapper standing.
+Robert Resinek left in 2009.
+The band conducted a mini tour of Germany in March 2013, played the Easter Metal Meeting and Power Metal Night.

 CUSTARD - WHEELS OF TIME - MAUSOLEUM